 Address: Kampaengphet 3 Road, Khet Chatuchak, Bangkok 10900, Thailand

 Whilst looking for a nice but cheap double room, we came across the Companion Hostel in Bangkok and have been there twice already, because we find it so comfortable and inviting.
-The Companion Hostel did not open until the end of 2017 and we were among the very first guests.
 The owners, a young Thai couple, are so incredibly gracious and helpful – something we don’t come across often.

 If possible, book a double room upstairs.
 The one on the ground floor is bigger, but a bit noisy.